 CAREGIVING YOUTH INSTITUTE

-The Caregiving Youth Institute (CYI) seeks to raise further the level of awareness of the multi-system needs of caregiving youth along with providing solutions for their support through the multiple initiatives of Connection, Advocacy, Research and Education (C.A.R.E.)
+The Caregiving Youth Institute (CYI) seeks to further raise the level of awareness of the multi-system needs of caregiving youth along with providing solutions for their support through the multiple initiatives of Connection, Advocacy, Research and Education (C.A.R.E.)

 The Caregiving Youth Institute is a division of the American Association of Caregiving Youth®